 Congratulations, you made it to the end!

-By now, you should understand the importance of healthy chickens, know how to assess your flock's health, be aware of mistakes to avoid, and be equipped with the knowledge to keep your chickens healthy!
+By now, you should understand the importance of healthy chickens, know how to assess your flock's health, be aware of mistakes to avoid, and be equipped with the knowledge you need to keep your chickens healthy!

 We make raising chickens in a mobile pasture easy, which gives your chickens access to lots of fresh air and organic food.
 Our automated feeding systems also allow you to regulate how much food and water each chicken gets.